bigskysoftware/htmx/www/content/essays/htmx-sucks.md

 TypeScript supports [Source Maps](https://www.typescriptlang.org/tsconfig#sourceMap) that make it perfectly debuggable.
 Despite this fact, the authors continue to insist on using an antiquated version of JavaScript for development.

-Beyond that, but they are only belatedly adding [JSDoc](https://jsdoc.app/) annotations to the codebase to make up for the fact that they didn't do the right thing initially and simply write the whole project in modular TypeScript.
+In a tacit admission that they screwed up, they are now belatedly adding [JSDoc](https://jsdoc.app/) annotations to their codebase (I use the word loosely here).
+All this to make up for the fact that they didn't do the obvious, correct thing initially and simply write the whole project in modern, modular TypeScript.

 The only good news here is that at least they have a halfway-decent [test suite](https://github.com/bigskysoftware/htmx/blob/master/test/index.html), and given the state of the codebase, they better damned well!